siyuan0000/SmartApplyHub/README.md

 3. Commit your changes: `git commit -m 'Add amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please create an issue in the GitHub repository or contact the development team.